yuzi2021/myPortfolio_v1/README.md

 Welcome to my personal portfolio!
 This repository contains the source code for my professional portfolio website, showcasing my skills, projects, and experiences as a web developer.

+## 🌟 Live Site

+You can view the live version of my portfolio here: [Sarah Sandström's Portfolio](https://yuzi2021.github.io/myPortfolio_v1)

+## 🛠 Technologies Used

 ## 🌟 Features

 - Responsive design for optimal viewing on various devices